-A living trust is usually established to avoid probate and to minimize estate taxes.
+Discussion: A living trust is usually established to avoid probate and to minimize estate taxes.
 When establishing a living trust, titles of real estate and/or other property or property rights are transferred to a trustee and held in trust while the transferors are still alive.
 The trust document specifies how the property is to be managed and distributed during the trustor's lifetime and after that individual's death.
 Usually the individual who creates a living trust names themselves as trustee; thereby, retaining control over their property during their lifetime.
 When property or property rights are placed into an irrevocable living trust, the trust documents must be examined to determine the maximum extent of the trustee's discretion to make disbursements to the individual or spouse, or to another person or entity on behalf of that individual, in order to determine the amount that may be considered available property or income.
+In determining the availability of the property held in trust, Section 50402(b)-(f) applies except that subsection 50402(e) does not apply to annuities purchased on or after August 11, 1993.
 A living trust established by the individual or spouse prior to August 11, 1993 is considered an MQT as long as the trustee has any discretion in distributing funds and as long as the trustor is also a beneficiary of at least some payments from the trust.